Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 - Discrete Phase Separation — conversation-boundary version, with each phase in its own conversation.

-Choose this tier when lighter mitigations have been measured and found insufficient — the split adds an extra LLM call per turn, schema-versioning churn, and orchestration overhead, and most workloads do not cross the boundary (Microsoft Azure Architecture Center).
+Choose this tier only after you have measured the lighter mitigations and found them not enough.
+The split adds an extra LLM call per turn, schema-versioning churn, and orchestration overhead, and most workloads do not cross the boundary (Microsoft Azure Architecture Center).

 Heavy mitigations can overshoot.
-Shehata and Li (2026) report a Procedural Integrity audit at 98.8% adherence revealing a Grounding Paradox: high-stability models fail by refusing to generate output under retrieval-reasoning contamination — the agent holds its ground so firmly it stops responding to legitimate updates (Shehata & Li, 2026).
-Verify the failure has been removed, not relocated.
+Shehata and Li (2026) report a Procedural Integrity audit at 98.8% adherence that reveals a Grounding Paradox: high-stability models fail by refusing to generate output under retrieval-reasoning contamination — the agent holds its ground so firmly it stops responding to legitimate updates (Shehata & Li, 2026).
+Verify that the failure has been removed, not relocated.

 - Short single-objective tasks.
 Cumulative history stays small relative to the latest turn.

 - Append-only updates.
-Extensions of prior context do not require overcoming over-squashing.
+Extending prior context does not require overcoming over-squashing.

 - Aggressive harness-level resets.
 Frequent compaction or Ralph Wiggum-style restarts keep histories below the boundary.